Welcome to Oxford Breast Buddy Group (OBBG)

 We’re a local support group run by people with experience of breast cancer for anyone affected by breast cancer.

-OBBG is the brainchild of Miss P. G. Roy, Consultant Oncoplastic Breast Surgeon at Oxford University Hospitals, UK and Associate Professor of Surgery at University of Oxford.
-Miss Roy recognised the psychological, emotional and practical needs of her patients, which often went beyond those provided by statutory authorities.
+OBBG is the brainchild of Professor P. G. Roy, Consultant Oncoplastic Breast Surgeon at Oxford University Hospitals, UK and Associate Professor of Surgery at University of Oxford.
+Professor Roy recognised the psychological, emotional and practical needs of her patients, which often went beyond those provided by statutory authorities.
 Together, with several patients, she set up OBBG in 2015, gaining charitable status in 2016.

 We aim to provide psychological, emotional and practical support to people who have had, or are undergoing treatment for, breast cancer.